 And remember the opposite of a stereotype is likely also cardboard nonsense.
 So whilst trying to avoid the evil, inhuman savage, be aware that the opposite stereotpye of the noble savage is equally insulting and two dimensional.
 The docile doormat woman is annoying and ubiqutious but so is her opposite.
 These dichotomies are themselves toxic and should be torn down.

 Many of these resources are available for free on the internet, so consider contributing to their patreons or ko-fis.
 Buy their books.
 This is labour and they deserve to be paid.

 Returning to the first point about wanting to play saviour with your own writing, remember there is more that you can do than just write about something.
 Don’t set yourself up as a spokesperson.

-Raise up the marginalised voices.
+So raise up the marginalised voices.
 Tell people about their books.
 RT their tweets.
-Cite them as your sources.
+Cite them as your sources and your inspiration.
 Recommend their books to your friends.
-Include their books on lists you write.
+Include their books on lists you write or interviews you give.
 Review those books.
 Promote them.